goossens/ObjectTalk/docs/Classes.md

 Below is a list of classes included in the default ObjectClass runtime.
 For each class, reference documentation is available.
 The classes marked with an asterisk cannot be instantiated.
-These classes are created within the ObjectTalk engine and might be exposed to the user.
+These classes are created within the ObjectTalk engine for internal use.
+They are documented here for completeness and some of them might be exposed to the user.

 Language Classes:
 =================